tysonmote/importbranch/README.md

-# importbranch
-Import a git branch into a subdirectory and retain history
+`importbranch` takes a directory name and a git URL and imports that git repo into that directory while retaining full history.